 G Suite (formerly known as Google Apps) is a FREE collaborative service provided to all UW‑Madison faculty, staff, and students.
 This service includes a variety of productivity applications you may already be familiar with such as Google Drive, Docs, and more.
 Even if you already have access to these applications through a personal Gmail account, you can still benefit from using your free enterprise UW‑Madison G Suite account for creating, collaborating, and storing your work.

-Important note: G Suite should not be used by UW-Madison faculty, staff, and students interacting with electronic Protected Health Information (PHI) protected by HIPAA regulations.
+Important note about working with Protected Health Information (PHI): G Suite should not be used by UW-Madison faculty, staff, and students interacting with electronic PHI protected by HIPAA regulations.
 If you are a part of the UW-Madison Health Care Component, contact your HIPAA Privacy or Security Coordinator with questions about the applications best suited for creating, storing, and sharing PHI.

 Top reasons for using your UW-Madison G Suite account over your personal Google Account